1akshitha/DemoAPIPublisher/README.md

 ### Import APIs to the API manager setup

+1. Clone this repo
+2. `cd` to the repository
-1. apictl vcs deploy -e dev
+3. Run `apictl vcs deploy -e dev`